Dylan Carlson Player Props: Cardinals vs. Angels

-Dylan Carlson -- with a slugging percentage of .387 in his past 10 games, including three extra-base hits -- will be in action for the St. Louis Cardinals against the Los Angeles Angels, with Patrick Sandoval on the hill, on May 2 at 7:45 PM ET.
+The St. Louis Cardinals, including Dylan Carlson and his .364 slugging percentage in past 10 games, including three extra-base hits but no home run), battle starter Shohei Ohtani and the Los Angeles Angels at Busch Stadium, Wednesday at 7:45 PM ET.

-He had a one-hit showing in his most recent game (1-for-3) against the Dodgers.
+In his last game he had a hitless performance (0-for-3) against the Angels.

 Dylan Carlson Game Info & Props vs. the Angels